 The initial public offering price of our common stock is higher than the net tangible book value per share of outstanding common stock prior to completion of this offering.
-Based on our net tangible book value as of September 30, 2020, upon the issuance and sale of 14,630,000 shares of common stock by us at the initial public offering price of \$23.00 per share, if you purchase our common stock in this offering, you will suffer immediate dilution of approximately \$23.73 per share in net tangible book value.
+Based on our net tangible book value as of September 30, 2020, upon the issuance and sale of 14,630,000 shares of common stock by us at an assumed initial public offering price of \$20.50 per share, which is the midpoint of the price range set forth on the front cover of this prospectus, if you purchase our common stock in this offering, you will suffer immediate dilution of approximately \$21.43 per share in net tangible book value.
 Dilution is the amount by which the offering price paid by purchasers of our common stock in this offering will exceed the pro forma net tangible book value per share of our common stock upon completion of this offering.
 A total of 20,000,000 and 1,700,000 shares of common stock have been reserved for future issuance under the 2020 Incentive Plan and 2020 Employee Stock Purchase Plan, respectively.
 You may experience additional dilution upon future equity issuances or the exercise of stock options to purchase common stock granted to our directors, officers and employees under our current and future stock incentive plans, including the 2020 Incentive Plan.
-See "Dilution"
+See "Dilution."